mtscott/mtscott.github.io/blog.md

   <article>
     <h1>Math blog </h1>
 <p>[Coming Soon] I hope to start a blog about mathematics that I think are interesting, that either come up in my own research, or just popular sources.
-I am also thinking about using this blog as a way of expressing some of my thoughts on issues that arise in PWIs that are perpetuating an exclusive mathematical community. </p>
+I am also thinking about using this blog as a way of expressing my thoughts and ideas oh how we can make math, and maybe academia more inclusive of everyone. </p>
   </article>
 </section>